nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, MacOS, Unix
 * **Meeting**: An event that the user with the client at a specific date and time.
-* **Timing conflict**: Time periods that overlap. e.g. meetings should not have any timing conflict.
+* **Timing conflict**: Time periods that overlap. e.g. meetings should not be happening on the same time.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**